Jannen06/Charge-Consensus/README.md

   <img src="presentation/dashboard_demo.png" width="700" alt="Charge Consensus Dashboard">
 </p>

-*(Recommendation: Replace the Imgur link above with a real screenshot of your dashboard.)*

 ## 1. The Problem

 EV charging today is fundamentally "dumb."
 It's a first-come, first-served system that leads to three major problems: